Use custom integrations to send data via webhooks to LGL

 - Set up a custom integration in LGL

-- Copy the “listener” URL into the software service
+- Copy the “endpoint” URL into the software service

 - Test the integration